The Squeeze Course Registration Is Open!

 Our Lens of the Modern Workplace

-We start with how conditions shape behaviour, and what it takes to restore coherence when those conditions no longer hold.
+We start from the premise that conditions shape behavior, and that coherence erodes when those conditions no longer hold together.

-We study behaviour in context, not in isolation.
+We study behavior in context, not in isolation.
+Instead of asking,

 “Why are people acting this way?”